 In general, if you took out a loan and did not put a lot of money down, you may end up paying for a car that you no longer drive.
 That’s where GAP insurance jumps in.
 It repays the difference between the amount left on your loan and the actual cash value of your totaled vehicle.

 Read on to see how it works in more detail and which insurance companies offer affordable gap coverage.

 How Does GAP Insurance Work?

 Now, imagine your car got wrecked after two years, and the insurance company declares it a total loss.
-How much will be the payout?
+How much will the payout be?
 Surely not the full $25,000.

-Without GAP insurance coverage, the company will only pay you the amount equivalent to the value of a used car that’s the same age, make, and model.
-This is known as the Actual Cash Value (ACV).
-And they are not going to be generous!
+That said, without GAP insurance coverage, the company will only pay you the amount equivalent to the value of a used car that’s the same age, make, and model.
+This is known as the Actual Cash Value (ACV) — and they are not going to be generous!

 Based on our experience, you will likely get around $12,000 for your vehicle.
-So if the loan amount you’ve paid equals $10,000, there is still $3,000 left on your car loan after the insurance company reimburses you.
-That is what auto GAP insurance covers.
-A deductible may apply.
+So if the loan amount you’ve paid equals $10,000, there is still $3,000 left on your car loan after the insurance company reimburses you — auto GAP insurance covers that.
+Moreover, a deductible may apply.

 Total loan = $25,000